d2l-ai/d2l-en/chapter_natural-language-processing/sentiment-analysis.md

 ### Tokenization and Vocabulary

-We use a word as a token, and then create a dictionary based on the training data set.
+We use a word as a token, and then create a dictionary based on the training dataset.

 ```{.python .input  n=4}
 train_tokens = d2l.tokenize(train_data[0], token='word')